Originally posted: May 29, 2013

 The state attorney general’s office provides the justice center with enough annual funding to pay for some salaries, while private donations cover other expenses.
 The Utah County Children’s Justice Center is one of 15 such facilities in Utah, though most do not provide on-site medical exams.

-Community Health Leader perspective.
+Her Community Health Leader award.
 In 2001, RWJF named Chasson an RWJF Community Health Leader, an award that recognizes individuals who overcome daunting obstacles to improve health and health care in their communities.

 Chasson used the $100,000 award to build a 6,000-square-foot addition to the Utah County Children’s Justice Center.
 The addition included two exam rooms, three interview rooms, and separate spaces for training, group therapy, and administrative functions.